davidpricedev/awsum/README.md

 ## Contributing

 - Clone the repo
-- `npm install` to install dependencies
+- Run `npm install` to install dependencies
+- Run `npm run prepare` - to install the pre-commit hooks that keep things nicely formatted
-- `npm install -g oclif` for the oclif command line tools
+- Run `npm install -g oclif` to install the oclif command line tools
+- Development Workflow
   - `npm run build` to build the project
   - `bin/run.js ...` to run the cli tooling without installing it

 ## [Publishing](./publishing.md)

 ## Future

 - switch to the built-in dataDir in oclif instead of custom file locations (`this.config.dataDir` and `this.config.configDir` within a command)
-- add common functionality for things like code artifact logins, ecr login, lambda invokes, ssm connections, etc.
+- add common functionality for common things beyond sso: code artifact logins, ecr login, lambda invokes, ssm connections, etc.